urban-1/jsChords/README.md

 ## Usage

 For use in another website just download jschords-src.js and include it.
-Optionally, maybe a good idea to use a minifier/compiler of your choice to compress the library.
+Optionally, it may be a good idea to use a minifier/compiler of your choice to compress the library.
-Code examples [here](http://urban-1.github.io/jsChords/) (the demo code)
+Code examples [here](http://urban-1.github.io/jsChords/#code) (the demo code)

 ## Contributing